 Any copy accompanying the symbols should focus on the accommodation or service, not on who uses it.
 For example, “Ramped Entrance” may accompany the wheelchair symbol.
 This is important because, not only do individuals in wheelchairs use ramps, but so do people with baby carriages, luggage, packages, etc. Language that fosters dignity is important too.
 For example, “Reserved Parking” or “Accessible Parking” may be used with the wheelchair symbol to indicate parking spaces designated for people with disabilities.

 To Download the Complete Set:

-CLICK HERE to download a complete set of the symbols in EPS and TIFF formats in a ZIP file.
+CLICK HERE to download a ZIP file containing the complete set of the symbols in AI, EPS and JPG formats.

 Access (Other Than Print or Braille) for Individuals Who Are Blind or Have Low Vision